ptimoner/QGIS-Documentation/docs/training_manual/basic_map/mapviewnavigation.rst

 #.
 Select :guilabel:`1:5000`.
 This will also update the map scale in the Map Canvas.

 Now you know the basics of navigating the Map Canvas.
-Check out the User Manual on :ref:`Zooming and Panning<zoom_pan>` to learn about alternative ways of navigating the Map Canvas.

 |IC|
 -------------------------------------------------------------------------------